fadhlillah2/simulation-systems-application/README.md

 - Bootstrap: It is the most popular HTML, CSS, and JS framework for developing responsive, mobile-first projects on the web.
 - Webjars Locator Core: It is used for client-side web libraries packaging into JAR (Java Archive) files.

+## About Project
+  This application is designed to demonstrate a user registration and login system using Spring Boot as the primary framework, Thymeleaf for the front-end templating, and Hibernate for the persistence layer.
+The data is stored in a MySQL database, and Spring Data JPA is used to simplify database operations.

+Spring Boot is used to create stand-alone, production-grade applications with minimum setup and configurations.
+Thymeleaf, a modern server-side Java template engine, makes it possible to process HTML files in the application's context and use them to render dynamic content.
+Hibernate is a popular object-relational mapping tool for Java that simplifies database operations.

+The application uses Spring Security to handle authentication and authorization.
+It offers form-based login functionality with support for handling user roles.
+This helps ensure that only authenticated users can access protected resources.

+In terms of front-end design, Bootstrap is used to style the web pages.
+The project uses WebJars, a client-side web libraries packaging system.

+For development, Spring Boot DevTools is used for automatic restart and live reload during development.
+This dependency provides an improved developer experience by providing fast application restarts, LiveReload, and configurations for enhanced development.

+Lastly, the project uses the Spring Boot Starter Test dependency for unit testing and integration testing.
+This includes libraries such as JUnit, Hamcrest, and Mockito.
+Spring Security Test is used specifically for testing Spring Security.

 ## Getting Started

 These instructions will guide you on how to get the project up and running on your local machine.